gandhinaidukenguva/Detection-of-ransomware--Transactions/README.md

 # Ransomware-Transactions-Detection

 ### Problem Statement:
-Build a classification  model to detect whether the bitcoin transaction is  a ransomware attack or not.
+To determine whether the bitcoin transaction is a ransomware attack or not, use a categorization model.

 ### Dataset:
 The dataset is provided by UCI.
 It has  2,916,697 records with 10 features like the bitcoin transaction address and date.